Tpbezerra/Portfolio/Other Code/README.md

 The three variants were: substituting strings in another string, substituting characters with string in a C-String, and replacing strings from an input stream.
 The method "**listPrimes**" is separate and is used to list all of the primes up to the input int.

+## Table Calculator (Oct - 2018)

+Program that displays the mathematic tables for a few low numbers.
+Which table is displayed (*, /, +, -) can be changed by the user using a dropdown menu.
+What number it is applied to can be changed using another dropdown.

+## Text Analyser (Oct - 2019)

+Opens a file and prints out the amount of lines, words, letters, characters and cases of "the".

 ## Txt Code Parser (Oct - 2021)